A Quilt Binding Primer (Part 4): How to Attach Binding to a Quilt

 - Attach a 1/4″ presser foot if you have one.
 (If you don’t own one, it’s a great investment that will greatly improve your quilting.)

-- If you don’t have a big sewing table, it’s helpful to set up some tables around your sewing space to hold the weight of the quilt.
-I usually lower my ironing board and set it beside my table so my quilt won’t drop off and create drag as I sew.
+- If you don’t have a big sewing table, it’s helpful to set up some tables around your sewing machine.
+This will help hold up the weight of the quilt and prevent drag.
+I usually lower my ironing board and set it beside my table.
+Drag is one of the biggest reasons a quilter’s binding isn’t sewn on straight.

 Find your starting spot

-When I do this, I usually start with the end of the strip about 1/3rd of the way up on the lower right side of my quilt.
+I usually start my binding about 1/3rd of the way up on the lower right side of my quilt.
 As you lay the binding along the edges, notice where the seams in your binding fall.
-You want to make sure that none of the seams in your prepared binding are going to land on a corner.
+You want to make sure that none of the seams in your binding are going to land on a corner.
 It’s okay for the seams to land a few inches out from the corner.
-We just want to make sure none of those seams will hit the corner, because when we miter the corner we do not need any excess bulk in there.
+We just want to make sure none of those seams will hit the actual corner.
+When you miter the corner you do not want any excess bulk in there.

 I find that pinning the entire binding to the quilt is a huge annoyance.
 As I’m sewing, the pins just seem to attack me, so I opt to only use two pins.
-If you’re a pinner, by all means go ahead and pin the binding all the way around the quilt if you like.
-I just find it easier to align the binding to the edge as I’m sewing.
+If you’re a pinner, by all means go ahead and pin the binding all the way around the quilt.
+I find it easier to align the binding to the edge a few inches at a time as I’m sewing.

 Here is my two pin method: The first pin is inserted where my binding strip will start.
-The second pin is about 12″ down.
+The second pin is about 12″ down where I will start sewing.

-(Note: You might recall in the last post I mentioned that when I am able, I trim 1/8″ to the right of the top.
-If you were able to do that, it’s important that you not line up your binding with the batting/backing edge of the quilt as I have in the above photo.
-In this case, you would need to line your presser foot edge up with the pieced top edge, and you would have that 1/8″ extended out to the right of your presser foot.
+(Note: In the last post I mentioned that I like to trim 1/8″ to the right of the top edge.
+If you were able to do that, do not line up your binding with the batting/backing edge of the quilt.
+Instead, line your presser foot edge up with the pieced top edge so you have 1/8″ extended out to the right of your presser foot.
 For simplicity sake, I am not demonstrating that technique throughout this lesson, but below is a photo of how that would look.

 Check your stitching line